ibm-cloud-docs/BlockStorage/accessing_block_storage_linux.md

    - If you choose IP address, select the subnet where your host resides.
 6. From the filtered list, select one or more hosts that are supposed to access the volume and click **Save**.

-When your host is authorized, take note of the following information, which is needed later.
+When your host is authorized, go to the **{{site.data.keyword.blockstorageshort}} Detail** screen and take note of the following information, which is needed later.
 * iSCSI Target IP addresses
 * Username
 * Password
-* IQN
+* Host IQN

-If multiple hosts mount the same {{site.data.keyword.blockstorageshort}} volume without being cooperatively managed, your data is at risk for corruption.
-Volume corruption can occur if changes are made to the volume by multiple hosts at the same time.
-You need a cluster-aware, shared-disk file system to prevent data loss such as Microsoft&reg; Cluster Shared Volumes (CSV), Red Hat Global File System (GFS2), VMware&reg; VMFS, and others.
-For more information, see your host's OS Documentation.
-{: attention}

-It's best to run storage traffic on a VLAN, which bypasses the firewall.
-Running storage traffic through software firewalls increases latency and adversely affects storage performance.
-For more information about routing storage traffic to its own VLAN interface, see the [FAQs](/docs/BlockStorage?topic=BlockStorage-block-storage-faqs#howtoisolatedstorage).
-{: important}

 ## Authorizing the host from the SLCLI
 {: #authhostlinslcli}